saskiaopdam/WINC_Backend/superpy/usage.md

 ### **-profit**

 Subcommand to show the profit for period x in the terminal.
-The function profit() prints the revenue for period x to the standard output, stdout.
+The function profit() prints the profit for period x to the standard output, stdout.
 Profit() takes three optional arguments (-today, -yesterday and -month).

 To execute "profit", enter 'python super.py profit \[option]'.